 Most of the financial assistance available at SUNY Canton is awarded on the basis of an individual student's financial need as determined by universally applied formulas.
-However, there is an increasing number of awards through the Canton College Foundation which recognize special characteristics and accomplishments of our students and incoming freshmen.
-Some, once awarded, are renewable if the student's special characteristics and academic performance merit, as specified in the endowment.
-Available scholarships and their award criteria are listed herein.
+However, there is an increasing number of awards through state and the Canton College Foundation funding which recognize special characteristics and accomplishments of our students and incoming freshmen.
+Some, once awarded, are renewable if the student's special characteristics and academic performance merit, as specified in the award.